Avraam305/yelpapi/README.md

             }
 ```

-[yelpApiRequest.py](https://github.com/Avraam305/yelpapi/blob/main/yelpApiRequest.py) sends a request to yelp.com and loads it into a json file ([yelpData.json](https://github.com/Avraam305/yelpapi/blob/main/yelpData.json))
+[YelpRequestToDatabase.py](https://github.com/Avraam305/yelpapi/blob/main/YelpRequestToDatabase.py) sends a request to yelp.com, google.com/maps

-then we parse this json file using a loop and extract the required items into a database table with such fields:
+then we parse this request using a loop and extract the required items into a database table with such fields:
  * name
  * phone
  * stars